Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 9. Select **Next: Review and create**.
 Review the information and select **Create**.

 **NOTES:** You will see the **GitHub** connector under **Microsoft Defender for Cloud > Environment Settings**.
-If you only added one repository and wanted to later change and add/onboard more repositories onto teh same **Defender for DevOps** plan, you can do so by navigating to your **GitHub Settings > Applications**.
+If you only added one repository and wanted to later change and add/onboard more repositories onto the same **Defender for DevOps** plan, you can do so by navigating to your **GitHub Settings > Applications**.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-GH/assets/dfc07.png)

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-GH/assets/dfc08.png)

-After installing **Defender for DevOps** on the selected repositories, they will be integrated with **Microsoft Defender for Cloud** and insights will be accessible from the **DevOps Security** dashboard.
+After installing **Defender for DevOps** on the selected repositories you want to onboard, they will be integrated with **Microsoft Defender for Cloud** and insights will be accessible from the **DevOps Security** dashboard under **Defender for Cloud** in the **Azure portal**.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-GH/assets/dfc09.png)

-Next we will look at the MSDO toolkit GitHub action and see how we can use certain tools and populate the dashboard with rich security insights about our code.
+Next we will look at the **MSDO GitHub action** and see how we can use certain tools and populate the dashboard with rich security insights about our code.

 ### Configuring MSDO GitHub action

+The following examples can also be found on my [MSDO-Lab GitHub page](https://github.com/Pwd9000-ML/MSDO-Lab).

+MSDO features a few security scanning tools (I will cover some of the other tools in a future blog post), but I want to concentrate on a specific tool today called [Terrascan](https://github.com/accurics/terrascan).

+**Terrascan** is a static code analyzer for Infrastructure as Code (IaC).
+Let's take a look at an example on how we can use **MSDO** integration with **Defender for DevOps** to get security insights and detect compliance and security violations across Infrastructure as Code to mitigate risk before provisioning cloud infrastructure.

 I hope you have enjoyed this post and have learned something new.
-You can find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/DevOps-Defender-For-DevOps-GH/code) page. :heart:
+You can find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/MSDO-Lab) page. :heart:

 ### _Author_